-- 1 Which method have I been using, what was my experience with it, what aspects triggered my mind and do I have any recommendations? - 2 What has happened so far, how did I use the method - what has happened so lar, now did I use the method and did it lead to satisfactory results?
-How will I proceed and why adopt this particular way forward?
-Reflecting on Design Behavious - Remecting on Design Behaviour Two examples of personal behaviour that do not lead to satisfactory outcomes:
+- 1 Which method have I been using, what was my experience with it, what aspects triggered my mind and do I have any recommendations? - 2 What has happened so far, how did I use the method and did it lead to satisfactory results? - 3 How will I proceed and why adopt this particular way forward?

+Reflecting on Design Behaviour

+Two examples of personal behaviour that do not lead to satisfactory outcomes:

-1 You are generating lots of ideas and gathering more and more information while running out of time.
+- 1 You are generating lots of ideas and gathering more and more information while running out of time.
 This might be due to the inability to make decisions.
-In the section 'Traps' this is called the trap of 'postponing' decisions'.
-Policytics are visually behaviour as decisions'.
-Reflection on your personal behaviour can help to gain insight in order to develop strategies to replace your unsuccessful behaviour by successful - benaviour.
+In the section 'Traps' this is called the trap of 'postponing decisions'.
+Reflection on your personal behaviour can help to gain insight in order to develop strategies to replace your unsuccessful behaviour by successful behaviour. - 2.
 A student is getting lost in details (a trap) and thus losing the overview of the design task.
 Reflection will help to become aware of this behaviour and to look for new, more successful behaviour.
-In the section 'Tricks' the advantage of having a 'helicopter view' is Kolb has published some literature about reflection, for example the 7 steps: Learning to reflect, November 2000 Source: www.oro.hva.nl - 1 How did I perceive the situation and how did I - Which goals did I set on the basis of step one?
-Which approach did I choose and on the basis of which considerations?
+In the section 'Tricks' the advantage of having a 'helicopter view' is explained.